TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 On the other hand, if you need multiple IP addresses on a single subnet, you can configure one or more static IP aliases for a single NIC.

-In summary, it is recommended to use LACP if you need multiple interfaces on a network.
-If you need multiple IP addresses, you can define aliases.
+In summary, we recommend using LACP if you need multiple interfaces on a network.
+If you need multiple IP addresses, define aliases.
 Deviation from these practices might result in unexpected behavior.

-For a detailed explanation of ethernet networking concepts and best practices for networking multiple NICs, you can refer to this discussion from National Instruments.
+For a detailed explanation of ethernet networking concepts and best practices for networking multiple NICs, refer to this discussion from National Instruments.

 You can also configure virtual network interfaces such as a bridge, link aggregate (LAGG), or virtual LAN (VLAN) interface.

-You can use either the Console Setup Menu or SCALE UI to configure network interfaces.
-We recommend using the web UI to add or change network interfaces or aliases, set up link aggregate LAGG or virtual LAN VLAN interfaces, change or configure global network settings, or set up static IP addresses on the Network screen.
+You can use the Console Setup menu or SCALE UI to configure network interfaces.
+We recommend using the web UI the Network screen to add or change network interfaces or aliases, set up link aggregate LAGG or virtual LAN VLAN interfaces, change or configure global network settings, or set up static IP addresses.

 Adding Aliases or Static IP Addresses

-Static IP addresses and aliases provide different support for various network applications.
+Static IP addresses and aliases provide support for various network applications.

 TrueNAS Enterprise